Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 x3 = number of playgrounds
 Solving for y: y = [exp(b0 - b1(x1) - b2(x2))]/(x3^b3)
 So the function takes on a Poisson GLM.
+The negative coefficients mean that as the variables increase, the number of free bikes available decreases.

+In the logit classification model, the LLR p-value approaches zero, so including all the variables improves model fit, compared to the intercept-only null model.
+All the p-values are below the confidence interval of 0.05 and are statistically significant.
+The Pseudo R Squared value of 0.008 is low, which indicates the likelihood of a fitted model to be low.

 (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)

 ## Challenges